Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Methodology and Data Collection

 Where $A$ represents a graph, $A_{ij} = 1$ if there is an edge between node $i$ and node $j$ and 0 otherwise, $m = \frac{1}{2}\sum\limits_{i,j}A_{ij}$ is the total number of edges in the graph, $k_i = \sum\limits_{j}A_{ij}$ is the node degree of node $i$, $g_i$ represents the community where node $i$ belongs to, $\gamma\left(g_i,g_j\right) = 1$ if $g_i = g_j$ (nodes $i$ and $j$ belong to the same community) and 0 otherwise.
 To this end, the best community partition is obtained when $Q$ is maximum.

-From this idea, the process of Louvain community detection comprises two phases, as shown in Pseudocode \ref{pse:1}.
-Moreover, Fig \ref{Fig1} illustrates the process of constructing communities from a set of time series.
+From this idea, Louvain community detection algorithm comprises two phases, as shown in Pseudocode \ref{pse:1}.
+Furthermore, the whole process of constructing communities from a set of financial time series is illustrated and interpreted in \nameref{SI_Appendix1}.